campa-consortium/lattice-standard/source/constructing-lattices.md

 :name: f:superposition

 Positioning of a line item (which may be a lattice element or BeamLine) with respect to a reference line item when there is an explicit placement component present.
+Assuming unreversed elements, a positive offset positions the item being positioned downstream of the reference item.

 ```

 If the longitudinal placement of a line `item` is not specified, as is the case with the above
-examples, a line `item` is placed so the upstream end of the item is flush with the downstream end
+examples, a line `item` is placed such that the entrance end of the item is flush with the exit end
-of the preceding item as explained in the [Branch Coordinates Construction](#s:ref.construct) section.
+of the preceding `item` as explained in the [Branch Coordinates Construction](#s:ref.construct) section.

 To adjust the longitudinal placement of an `item`,
 the `placement` component of an `item` can be used.